Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Among other things, Hooker sometimes freezes in the pocket when reading breaks, which can leave him vulnerable to quick pressure.
 He can better stand in and deliver amidst contact, as pressure can cause him to clutch throws and hesitate.

-At Tennessee, Hooker was heavily aided by the offensive structure.
-To his credit, he operated the offense well, but it was an offense that employed an abundance of one-read throws and stacked releases, where defensive backs were automatically placed into conflict.
-Against faster, smarter, and more versatile NFL defenses, Hooker won’t have the same free reign he had in college.
+Within the offense, he performed very well, but it was an offense that employed an abundance of one-read throws and stacked releases, where defensive backs were automatically placed into conflict.